 Step 5: Submit Your Application to USCIS

-This processing window could span two to three months or more.
-You should receive a Receipt Notice for your application within a week or two of filing, and will receive an Approval Notice and Employment Authorization Document (EAD) card once USCIS has approved your application.
+Please note that the processing window for OPT applications can span 2-3 months or more.
+You should receive a receipt notice for your application within a week or two of filing, and will receive an approval notice and Employment Authorization Document (EAD) card once USCIS has approved your application.

 Step 6: Report Your Employment to the SEVP Portal

-It is imperative that you maintain accurate employment/address reporting on the SEVP portal.
+It is imperative that you maintain accurate employment and address information in the SEVP portal.
 Failure to update the portal with employment or address changes is a status violation and may result in status termination by SEVP.